-- Parent/guardian signs and dates the "Sunscreen Permission Slip." - Signed permission slips should be filed under health in the child's classroom file. - Sunscreen is labeled with the child's name and birth date. - The sunscreen must be kept out of the reach of children, preferably in a locked cabinet. - Sunscreen is administered by classroom staff to the child's palm; the child would apply it per label directions, never on the eyes, eyelids or lips.
-The child would apply it to the uncovered skin, including ears in the afternoon. - Classroom staff will write "SS" near the child's name on the sign-out sheet to document sunscreen given that day.
+- Parent/guardian signs and dates the "Sunscreen Permission Slip." - Signed permission slips should be filed under health in the student's classroom file.

+- Sunscreen is labeled with the student's name and birth date. - The sunscreen must be kept out of the reach of students, preferably in a locked cabinet. - Sunscreen is administered by classroom staff to the student's palm; the student would apply it per label directions, never on the eyes, eyelids or lips.
+The student would apply it to the uncovered skin, including ears.
+Use sunscreen as needed. - Classroom staff will write "SS" near the student's name on the sign-out sheet to document sunscreen given that day.